The natural progression of rock climbing

 Sport climbing has more complexity and requires knowledge about ropework and equipment.
 Hence, sport climbing can be categorized into top rope and lead climbing.

-The height of a climbing gym sport route can range from 8 meters, all the way to up to 20 over meters.
-Because of the height involved sport climbing will require you to have a partner.
-One climbing and the other belaying.
-The belayer’s job is to catch the climber’s fall and to lower the climber back to the ground safely.
+The height of a climbing gym sport route can range from 8 meters to 20 meters.
+Because of the height involved sport climbing will require you to have a partner, one climbing and the other belaying.
+The belayer’s job is to catch the climber’s fall and to safely lower the climber back to the ground.

 Top rope climbing